-First, you might want to secure a bachelor’s degree in Finance/Economics, or any related course.
+First, you might want to secure a bachelor’s degree in Finance/Economics or any related course.
 It is not a strict requirement to become a stockbroker, but it is a preferred qualification for broker firms.
 And you would need one to sponsor you for one of the required licensure examinations, which is the Series 7 exam.
 There is another required licensure exam which is either the Series 63 or the Series 66 exams, but for these tests, there is no need for a firm sponsorship.
-You can schedule these exams to be taken at Michigan testing centers; you can most certainly find one near your area.
+You can schedule these exams to be taken at Michigan testing centres; you can most certainly find one near your area.

 Stock Broker Salary Michigan

 Now, if you are thinking twice because there’s a lot to accomplish before being a full-fledged stockbroker in Michigan, just stay at least long enough to hear what the average stockbroker earns in Michigan.
-Of course there is a huge range in terms of salary since there are variable numbers there such as bonuses and commissions, but on average, a stockbroker in Michigan earns around $70,000 in a year.
+Of course, there is a huge range in terms of salary since there are variable numbers there such as bonuses and commissions, but on average, a stockbroker in Michigan earns around $70,000 in a year.
 If, however, you manage to top the ranks among the 7,000-something stockbrokers in Michigan and be part of the top 10%, your average annual income could amount up to $150,000.